mhdmoh/VMPlayer/README.md

  3. there is 7 item fields options for the video files including : Thumbnail, Length, Extension, Resolution, Location, Size and Date.

+ 4. you can search for a video by name

- 4. see all the songs in the internal storage in a list view with an image and a title and artist name.
+ 5. see all the songs in the internal storage in a list view with an image and a title and artist name.

- 5. open the song in a bottom view that can be extended to fill the whole screen.
+ 6. open the song in a bottom view that can be extended to fill the whole screen.

- 6. you can shuffle the songs or repeat the currently playing one.
+ 7. you can shuffle the songs or repeat the currently playing one.

  ## Screenshots :
  ### Videos :